Mississippi general contractor license and insurance requirements

 After the MSBOC receives your application, they send you the information to schedule your exams.
 PSI exams have multiple testing days per week and locations across the state.
 You can schedule your exam as soon as you are ready.

 You must pass the exam within six months of the date MSBOC approves you to take it.
 If you don’t pass the first time, don’t give up!
-You can take the test as many times as you need within that six-month window.3
+You can take the test as many times as you need within that six-month window.

 You’ll receive your exam score as soon as you finish the test.
 Then, you must send the MSBOC your passing exam score.
 The board reviews your application in seven to 10 working days and then issues your license.

-How to renew a Mississippi general contractor license
+Mississippi general contractor license renewals

 You have to renew your license annually.
 The MSBOC mails a general contractor license renewal application about 60 days before your license expires.